starikcetin/Eflatun.SceneReference/README.md

 `Eflatun.SceneReference` has support for addressables.
 It will be enabled or disabled automatically depending on whether you have the addressables package installed in your project.
 Please refer to the [Addressables Package Documentation](https://docs.unity3d.com/Packages/com.unity.addressables@latest) for information on how to install addressables package in your project.

-> **Note**<br/>
+> [!NOTE]<br/>
-> In accordance with the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), the public API and settings that concern addressables will still be visible even if addressables support is disabled.
-This is a deliberate design decision to prevent the overwhelming amount of compiler errors you would face otherwise, if you later decide to uninstall addressables from your project.
-This way, you only need to perform a minimal amount of refactors to your code in that case.
+> As a deliberate design decision in accordance with the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment), the public API and settings that concern addressables will still be visible even if addressables support is disabled.
+This way, if you later decide to uninstall addressables from your project, you will not face an overwhelming amount of compiler errors.
+This enables you to transition between using and not using addressables with only a minimal amount of refactors.

 # Usage